FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 The Average Speed of a Medium-Sized Creature is 30ft unless specified otherwise.

 Here's the list of Movement options available to players:
-- Normal Movement - Move at your Race's average Move-Speed.
+- Movement - Move at your Race's average Move-Speed.
 - Sprinting - Move at double your Race's average Move-Speed while disabling any Skills until this Movement has been ended.
 Certain Skills/Characters/Items interact with Sprinting in various ways which can benefit or change its interaction.
 - Flying - An acquired and specific skill, enabling its user to fly in any direction horizontally and vertically, it comes with various skill-levels that affect total Movement achieved by the skill/ability/ While flying, the creature's Hit DC is increased by an amount equal to the skill being displayed, lowered only if the attacker is also flying, but only if the creature's moved at least 5ft in any direction during their turn; the following skill levels are:
 	- Untrained - +1 Hit DC, 25% of Average Move-Speed, 15ft of Movement needed to turn 45 Degrees during Movement or come to a stop.